go-estoria/go-estoria.github.io/content/docs/component-types/snapshot-store/_index.md

 weight: 260
 ---

-A snapshot store loads and saves snapshots of aggregates.

-A snapshot consists of the aggregate's ID, current version, and serialized entity state.
+A s**napshot** is a captured representation of an aggregate's state at a specific point in time.
+It consists of the aggregate's ID, current version, and serialized entity state.

+A **snapshot store** loads and saves snapshots.

 The [snapshotting aggregate store](../aggregate-store/snapshotting) uses a snapshot store to reduce the number of events that need to be loaded and replayed when hydrating an aggregate.

 ## Implementations